ananddpatel/js-todolist/README.md

 # js-todolist
-a simple todo list in javascript
+A simple todo list made using javascript (wihout jQuery) and styled using bootstrap